48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 • Create a work space with brighter lights and colored mats

-• Use a piece of paper to block out words / work that’s not necessary
+• Use a piece of paper to block out words or work that’s not necessary

 • Incorporate visual motor integration activities into learning

-For more visual strategies to add to learning activities, check out:
+For more visual strategies to add to your learning activities, check out:

 Additional Articles on the Sensory Systems and Sensory Strategies